-5. Beginning on January 20, 2020,79 all institutions engaged in cooperative research must rely on a single IRB for study approval, with limited exceptions; the relevant federal department or agency will identify the reviewing IRB or approve it after its proposal by the lead institution.80 Where a cooperative research project is not subject to the cooperative IRB requirement, participating institutions may enter into a joint review arrangement, rely on the review of another IRB, or make similar arrangements to avoid effort duplication.81
+5. Beginning on January 20, 2020, all institutions engaged in cooperative research must rely on a single IRB for study approval, with limited exceptions; the relevant federal department or agency will identify the reviewing IRB or approve it after its proposal by the lead institution.
+Where a cooperative research project is not subject to the cooperative IRB requirement, participating institutions may enter into a joint review arrangement, rely on the review of another IRB, or make similar arrangements to avoid effort duplication.

-The NIH released a Final Policy on the use of a single IRB for multisite research in June 2016.82 For all competing grant applications with receipt dates on or after May 25, 2017, all domestic sites of NIH-funded multisite studies where each site will conduct the same protocol involving non-exempt human subjects research are expected to rely on a single IRB of record that has been selected to carry out the Common Rule's IRB review requirements.83 Participating sites are responsible for meeting all other regulatory obligations (e.g., obtaining informed consent, reporting study problems, etc.).84 participant must be in language he/she can understand86).87 As part of the informed consent process, the potential research participant must be provided with nine specific pieces of information about the research;88 where appropriate and relevant, up to nine additional specific pieces of information about the research must also be included.89 An IRB may approve a consent procedure that does not include (or that alters) some or all of these elements or may waive the informed consent requirement entirely.90 In order to waive or alter this requirement, the IRB must determine that the research:
+The NIH released a Final Policy on the use of a single IRB for multisite research in June 2016.
+For all competing grant applications with receipt dates on or after May 25, 2017, all domestic sites of NIH-funded multisite studies where each site will conduct the same protocol involving non-exempt human subjects research are expected to rely on a single IRB of record that has been selected to carry out the Common Rule's IRB review requirements.
+Participating sites are responsible for meeting all other regulatory obligations (e.g., obtaining informed consent, reporting study problems, etc.).

-6. As a condition of approving non-exempt research protocols, IRBs must determine that informed consent will be sought from each prospective participant or his/her legally authorized representative in accordance with relevant requirements.85 There are six general requirements governing the process by which informed consent may be obtained (e.g., information given to the
+6. As a condition of approving non-exempt research protocols, IRBs must determine that informed consent will be sought from each prospective participant or his/her legally authorized representative in accordance with relevant requirements.
+There are six general requirements governing the process by which informed consent may be obtained (e.g., information given to the participant must be in language he/she can understand As part of the informed consent process, the potential research participant must be provided with nine specific pieces of information about the research; where appropriate and relevant, up to nine additional specific pieces of information about the research must also be included.
+An IRB may approve a consent procedure that does not include (or that alters) some or all of these elements or may waive the informed consent requirement entirely.
+In order to waive or alter this requirement, the IRB must determine that the research: